 The Lipson Cancer Institute Clinical Research Department is making headlines!
 2018 was an exciting year with news spotlights on multiple adjuvant therapy clinical trials at Rochester General Hospital (RGH).
-Over the summer, Peter Bushunow, MD, Medical Oncologist and Director of Oncology Research at RGH, was interviewed on local news stations about a new immunotherapy study that opened in our cancer center this year for triple negative breast cancer patients.
-This research was then further supported by a 2018 publication in the New England Journal of Medicine from a similar clinical trial showing significant improvement in progression free survival for triple negative breast cancer patients on this same immunotherapy agent.
+Over the summer, Peter Bushunow, MD, Medical Oncologist and Director of Oncology Research at RGH, was featured on local news stations for an interview about a new immunotherapy study that opened in our cancer center this year for triple negative breast cancer patients.
+This research is giving new hope to patients battling this aggressive form of breast cancer.
+This research is further supported by 2018 publication in the New England Journal of Medicine of results from a similar clinical trial showing significant improvement in progression free survival for triple negative breast cancer patients on this same immunotherapy agent.
 These results were also presented at the annual ESMO meeting in October 2018.
-Today, this research is giving new hope to patients battling this aggressive form of breast cancer.

 RGH Hematologist/Medical Oncologist, Farhan Imran, MD, also debuted in the news as a result of the 2018 New England Journal of Medicine publication on adjuvant chemotherapy for breast cancer patients.
 This publication reported results from the TAILORx clinical trial.
-This was a very important study sponsored by the National Cancer Institute, and led to a significant decrease in the use of adjuvant chemotherapy in patients with early stage breast cancer.
+This was a very important study sponsored by the National Cancer Institute leading to a significant decrease in the use of adjuvant chemotherapy in patients with early stage breast cancer.
 The Lipson Cancer Institute was one of the sites that participated in this nationwide study.
 We successfully enrolled patients onto this trial, helping to enable this research.
 Trial results were also presented at the annual ASCO meeting in June 2018.
 We are proud to have been a part of such important research.